Ekizochikku/Azur-Lane-Final-Damage-Calculator/README.md

 <B>In Progress Functionality/Items: Aux Equipment, Updating Names, Cleaning Up Stuff</B>

-<B>PLEASE MESSAGE ISSUES (MISPELLING, MISSING GEAR, SHIPS, SKILLS, ETC.) AND SUGGESTIONS (MAY OR MAY NOT TAKE THEM) USING DISCORD TO: Ekizochikku#3751 or Scription#0640</B>
+<B>PLEASE MESSAGE ISSUES (MISPELLING, MISSING GEAR, SHIPS, SKILLS, ETC.) AND SUGGESTIONS (MAY OR MAY NOT TAKE THEM) USING DISCORD TO: Ekizochikku#3751 or Scription#0640.
+We are humans and make mistakes too.</B>

 Thank You to those who helped with this: